 Further Reading: Consider buying a water filter if you’re unsure about the water quality at your next hookup – these small devices can eliminate sediment, microorganisms & bad tastes/odor.

-Because the holding tank is located underneath the RV cabin, the RV plumbing system also requires a pump to lift the water to your sinks and toilet and pressurize the water for your shower.
+Because the holding tank is located underneath the vehicle cabin, the RV plumbing system also requires a pump to lift the water to your sinks and toilet and pressurize the water for your shower.

 Gray Water System